Tips for budgeting

 - think about selling your car and using public transport

-- spend less on clothes, shoes, music downloads, dining out and other non-essentials
+- spend less on clothes, shoes, app subscriptions, dining out and other non-essentials

 - share the cost of gifts with others.

 Think about ways that you may be able to earn more money.
 For example, you could:

 - get more hours at work or another job

 - check with Centrelink about extra benefits you may be entitled to

 - ask the Australian Tax Office, your employer or an accountant if you’re paying too much tax